grosheth/gysmo/dev-checklist.md

 - [x] Rewrite Go tests since functions have changed

 - [ ] Bugfixes
-  - [] If icon is empty, padding is not good (might be fixed later since adding spaces fixes it)
+  - [] If icon is empty, padding is not good (might be fixed later since adding spaces can fix it)
   - [x] If keyword is empty, value is not displayed
   - [ ] Datafile not populated at all